sedexch/sedexch.github.io/v6/advanced-docker-options.md

 To use a specific sedex-client version and/or or a specific container version, use a versioned tag explicitly.
 View the [list of available versions](https://hub.docker.com/r/sedexch/sedex-client/tags) in the  Docker hub registry.

-**Note:** For simplicity the following examples the run parameters are ommited.
+**Note:** For simplicity the run parameters are ommited in the following examples.
-These parameters have to be set as described in the other run examples above.
+These parameters have to be set as described in the run example above.

 Example: Run the latest Docker container of the latest sedex-client:

     $ docker run sedexch/sedex-client

+or

+    $ docker run sedexch/sedex-client:latest

-Example: Run the latest Docker container of the sedex-client 5.3.1:
+Example: Run the latest Docker container of the sedex-client 6.0.0:

-    $ docker run sedexch/sedex-client:5.3.1
+    $ docker run sedexch/sedex-client:6.0.0

-Example: Run the Docker container 0.9-beta of the sedex-client 5.3.1:
+Example: Run the Docker container 0.95-beta of the sedex-client 6.0.0:

-    $ docker run sedexch/sedex-client:5.3.1_container-0.9-beta
+    $ docker run sedexch/sedex-client:6.0.0_container-0.95-beta

 ## Pulling a specific image version
-The "docker run" command does not automatically download an image from docker hub, if an older image with that name and tag is available locally.
+The "docker run" command does **not** automatically download a newer image from docker hub, if an older image with that name and tag is available locally.
 In this case you have to manually issue a "docker pull" command, to download the newest images from docher hub.

 Example: Get the latest Docker container of the latest sedex-client: